 1. Retroactive Establishment of Child Support.
-It will sometimes be necessary for the court to establish support for a time when no complaint or petition for support had yet\been served, and there was no other court or administrative order in effect.
+It will sometimes be necessary for the court to establish support for a time when no complaint or petition for support had yet been served, and there was no other court or administrative order in effect.
 The court has determined that Civil Rule 90.3 applies to such calculations.
 Vachon v.
 Pugliese, 931 P.2d 371, 381-2 (Alaska 1996).
 However, in some circumstances unfairness may result from rigid application of the rule.
 The court should consider all relevant factors in such a situation, including whether the obligor was aware of the support obligation, especially if the obligor had children subsequent to that child.
 See also Commentary VI.B.2.

-\\\\2.
-Retroactive Application of Amendments.
-When establishing support prior to the service of

-Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 8 of 1 a complaint or petition, the court should apply the most current version of the rule, except for portions of the rule which may have been adjusted for inflation.
-This is based on the fact that Civil Rule 90.3, unlike most other court rules, is interpretive.
-The most current version of the rule is presumably the most refined interpretation to-date of the statute calling for fair and equitable child support awards.
-As an example, the credit for prior children living with the obligor was not found in early versions of the rule, but nonetheless should be applied when support is being established.
-However, there are portions of the rule which were adjusted for inflation, such as the increase in the minimum support obligation from \$40 to \$50, and the increase in the income cap from \$60,000 to \$84,000.
-With regard to those portions of the rule, the court should apply the version of the rule which was in effect in the month for which support is being calculated.
+2. Retroactive Application of Amendments.
+When establishing support for a period of time before a complaint or petition was served, the court should apply the most current version of the rule, except for portions of the rule that state dollar amounts.
+This is because Civil Rule 90.3, unlike most other court rules, is interpretive.
+The most current version of the rule is presumably the most refined interpretation to date of the statute calling for fair and equitable child support awards.
+For example, the credit for prior children living with the obligor was not found in early versions of the rule, but nonetheless should be applied when support is being established.
+However, the dollar amounts in the rule, such as the minimum support amount (increased from \$40 to \$50) and the income cap (increased from \$60,000 to \$100,000), have been revised over time to reflect inflation or for other reasons.
+With regard to these amounts, the court should apply the version of the rule that was in effect in the month for which support is being calculated.